 At the beginning of each writing session, I re-read the chapter containing the unsatisfactory passage.
 This is where I start working.

 It gives me an easy in to start working on the story.

 It saves time.
 Yes, that's right, it saves time.

-So, do I maintain that you should make revisions as you write?
+So, do I demand that you should make revisions as you write?

-Try it.
+Try editing while you work.
 If it works for you, do it.
 If not.
 Don't.